confluentinc/ksql/docs/operate-and-deploy/installation/server-config/avro-schema.md

         VALUE_FORMAT='AVRO');
 ```

-If the key schema is not provided, the key of the data will be assumed to be
+If the key schema is not provided, the key of the data is assumed to be
-a single KAFKA serialized `STRING` named `ROWKEY`.
+a single `KAFKA` serialized `STRING` named `ROWKEY`.

 ### Create a new table by reading Avro-formatted data